 Moving, rotating or scaling the parent will also usually transform the child/children.
 Yet transforming the child/children of the parent will not affect the parent.
 In other words, the direction of influence is from parent to child and not child to parent.

-The matrix can also be cleared after parenting by using Clear Parent Inverse.
+The Parent Inverse matrix can be cleared by using Clear Parent Inverse.

 Object Parent is the most general form of parenting that Blender supports.
-If will take selected objects and make the last selected object the parent object, while all other selected objects will be child objects.
-The child objects will inherit the transformations of the parent.
+It will take selected objects and make the active object the parent object of all the selected objects.
+Each child object will inherit the transformations of the parent.
 The parent object can be of any type.

-Object (Keep Transform) Parent works in a very similar way to Object Parent.
-The major difference is in whether the child objects will keep any previous transformations applied to them from the previous parent object.
+Object Parent with Keep Transform will keep any previous transformations applied to them from the previous parent object.

 Assume that we have a scene consisting of three objects, those being two empty objects named «EmptyA» and «EmptyB», and a Monkey object.
 Fig. Cena sem parentesco. shows the three objects with no parenting relationships active on them.

 If you select the Monkey object by LMB click and then Shift-LMB click «EmptyA» object and press Ctrl-P and finally select Object from the Set Parent To pop-up menu.
 This will result in «EmptyA» object being the parent object of the Monkey object.
 With only «EmptyA» selected rotating/scaling/moving it will result in the Monkey object being altered respectively.

 Escalone o objeto nomeado «EmptyA», de maneira que o «Macaco» se torne menor e seja movido um pouco para a esquerda.